 There’s no vehicle camping in Saguaro NP; that includes RVs.
 So you can ditch your trailer and tent camp in the backcountry, or you can park your RV in Tucson, like we did.
 We picked Sentinel Peak RV Park for its proximity to downtown and were not disappointed.
-See our Tucson post for more about our stay in Tucson.
+See one of our Tucson posts for more about our stays in Tucson.

 Since our time was limited on our first visit, we thought we’d get the most bang for our buck in the Rincon Mountain District, soaking up vistas on the eight-mile scenic drive and stopping for hikes along the way.